Batman: Holy Terror: Plot summary

-Bruce finds the Star Chamber's location, as well as a government testing facility filled with human guinea pigs.
+Bruce finds the Star Chamber's location, as well as a government facility filled with human test subjects.
 He helps free a man with super-speed named Barry Allen, and learns that the others are men and women who were unsuccessfully put through the same gene splicing process that gave Barry his speed abilities.
 Among these is Arthur Curry, who has been rendered nearly catatonic.
 The two are attacked by a witch converted to the state, a woman who pronounces spells backwards.
-During the scuffle with this witch, a test subject is killed by collateral damage, and Barry is killed by the head scientist, Dr. Saul Erdel, who has developed a means of negating the protective aura that allowed Barry to run at superspeed without being destroyed by the friction.
-Erdel has another of his agents, a man named Matthew Hagen who has clay-like abilities, capture Bruce and bring him to see "Project Green Man".
-This was an extraterrestrial child found in a rocket ship by a couple in Kansas, who was raised by the state and studied.
-The older he became, the stronger and more difficult to control he became, until they had to kill him with an irradiated green rock that was found in the rocket ship.
-Bruce is filled with an overwhelming sense of sadness when he sees this dead alien, as if the world's greatest hope was destroyed.
+During the scuffle with this witch, a test subject is killed by collateral damage, and Barry is killed by Saul Erdel, who negates the aura that protects him while he is running.
+Erdel has another of his agents, Matthew Hagen, capture Bruce and bring him to see "Project Green Man".
+This was an extraterrestrial child found in a rocket ship found by a "god-fearing" couple in Kansas, who was raised by the state and studied before being killed with an irradiated green rock when he became too difficult to control.
 Enraged, Bruce breaks free and attacks Erdel.
-Bruce tricks Hagen into falling into a spray of liquid hydrogen, causing him to freeze solid, at which point Bruce smashes Hagen to bits with a hammer.
-Erdel tries to shoot at Bruce, but the bullets ricochet off the alien's corpse, killing Erdel.
+Bruce tricks Hagen into falling into liquid hydrogen, causing him to freeze solid, at which point Bruce smashes Hagen with a hammer.
+Erdel tries to shoot at Bruce, but the bullets ricochet off the alien's corpse, killing him.

-Bruce enters the Star Chamber, and confronts its caretaker about his parents.
-But the man tells him that everyone ever sentenced to death by the Chamber were put to death by secret ballot, with no records kept of each individual vote, as a means of 'assuring' the members that the state is the source of their power.
+Bruce enters the Star Chamber and confronts its caretaker about his parents.
+The man tells him that everyone ever sentenced to death by the Chamber has been put to death by secret ballot, with no records kept of each individual vote, as a means of assuring members that the state is the source of their power.
 Bruce no longer finds a reason to kill the caretaker, because it was the system that was responsible for the deaths of his parents.
 He vows to bring it down once and for all, no matter how long it will take.

-With a new cause, and motivated by God, Bruce continues to fight against the government as the Batman and serving the church, but wonders if everything might have been different if his parents had truly been the victims of a random mugging, all those years ago.
+With a new cause, and motivated by God, Bruce continues to serve fight against the government as the Batman, but wonders if everything might have been different if his parents had truly been the victims of a random mugging years ago.